 We all know we must include:

-As for the rest, it’s important to look up the laws in your state about what is required for curriculum.
+It is very important to important to look up the laws in your state about what is required for curriculum.
 Once you know, then you can add a list of electives or other types of things your kids want to learn about.